Recap: Star Trek Deep Space Nine S 02 E 24 The Collaborator

 - Les Collaborateurs: Several Bajorans worked for the Cardassian government during the occupation.
 Their punishment for this is permanent exile from Bajor.
 Kira thinks that's way too generous.

-- The Needs of the Many: Between 42 resistance members and 1200 innocent villains, Kai Opaka made the hard choice.
+- The Needs of the Many: Between 43 resistance members and 1200 innocent villains, Kai Opaka made the hard choice - especially hard given that one of them was her son.

 - No Good Deed Goes Unpunished: Rule of Acquisition #258.